-Systems to help optimise the world of work and the enterprise have struggled in the past to deliver the productivity gains that were promised because the cost of accuracy in such a complex system quickly becomes prohibitive and data rapidly goes out of date.
+Systems to help optimize the world of work and the enterprise have struggled in the past to deliver the productivity gains that were promised because the cost of accuracy in such a complex system quickly becomes prohibitive and data rapidly goes out of date.

-Machine learning promises to deliver optimisation in these conditions but the missing piece is a great training data set.
+Machine learning promises to deliver optimization in these conditions but the missing piece is a great training data set.
 The problem with achieving a great data set is that it’s hard to capture it without significant manual intervention from the user to record progress.

 The Future of AI

 Frank Chen from A16Z has set out a good summary of AI progress and its potential future implications on software, predicting that it will have a similarly wide impact to the relational database revolution.
 He identifies a number of areas that AI will make cheaper or more possible, including understanding the world via generative adversarial networks and the creation of content.

 One of the most impactful uses he mentions is the ability to optimize complex systems.

 This is an area of personal fascination for me, especially in the complex system of the enterprise and work.
 As a species, our ability to coordinate between large numbers of us sets us apart but the ability to optimize within that system for specific steps such as what to work on next remains a challenge.

 To date, we have had to tackle this in a “bubble sort” manner where the effort involved in trying to optimize work in the enterprise has increased faster than the size of enterprise problems, leading to significant inefficiency.
 We only have to look at the overflowing email inbox being used as a poorly operating work instruction queue to see this in action.